Knockcroghery

-Knockcroghery developed as a largely linear settlement close to Galey Castle, a 14th century tower house overlooking Galey Bay.
+Knockcroghery developed as a largely linear settlement close to Galey Castle, a 14th-century tower house overlooking Galey Bay.
 By the 18th century, the village comprised a number of small houses, shops, blacksmith, mill, church and a fair green.
 For a number of centuries, the village economy was focused on the making of clay tobacco pipes, with eight kilns employing approximately 100 people by the 19th century.
-In the early 20th century, much of the village was destroyed in a reprisal attack by British forces during the Irish War of Independence, and a number of buildings in the village centre date from a subsequent rebuilding exercise.
+In the early 20th century, much of the village was burnt in a reprisal attack by the Black and Tans during the Irish War of Independence, and a number of buildings in the village centre date from a subsequent rebuilding exercise.

 As of the early 21st century, it is classified as a "key village" for planning purposes by Roscommon County Council, with Knockcroghery acting as a commuter village for Athlone, Roscommon town, Longford town and Ballinasloe.
-The village had a population of 351 people as of the 2016 census of Ireland.
+The village had a population of 388 people as of the 2022 census of Ireland.